lucuma/solution-dates/README.md

 Solution-dates shares that channel with other Lucuma projects, so please let the others know that you are talking about Solution-dates when asking a question.

+---
+Note:
+This library is Python3.3 ready but Babel not yet.
+You can temporaly use a fork like: https://github.com/vsajip/babel3 and copying the `localedata` dir from the official Babel installation.

 ---------------------------------------
 License: [MIT License] (http://www.opensource.org/licenses/mit-license.php).
 © [Lúcuma labs] (http://lucumalabs.com).